About the P-EBT program

 P-EBT eligibility for children under age 6 for the 2020-21 school year

 You are eligible for P-EBT funds if your child:

-- Was under the age of 6 as of Oct.
-1, 2020, and was not eligible to receive P-EBT benefits through school enrollment; AND
+- Did not receive P-EBT benefits through school enrollment; AND

 - Is a member of a household that received Supplemental Nutrition Assistance Program (SNAP) benefits at any time between Oct.
 1, 2020, and May 31, 2021.